 The North American XB-28 (NA-63) Dragon was a proposed high-altitude follow-on to the B-25 Mitchell twin-engined medium bomber.
-Two prototypes were ordered on February 13, 1940.
+Three prototypes were ordered on February 13, 1940.

 The XB-28 aircraft was generally similar to the B-25 in overall configuration, but had a single vertical tail rather than two.
 It had appreciably more power than the B-25, being powered by a pair of turbosupercharged Pratt & Whitney R-2800 engines It carried a crew of five in a pressurized cabin and could carry up to 4000 pounds of bombs.
 The defensive armament consisted of remotely-controlled upper, lower, and tail turrets, each of which contained two 0.50-inch guns.
 The guns were aimed by gunners inside the fuselage who operated periscopic sights in stations behind the pilots' seats.